-Once you have selected a product development company, you may be asking yourself what is the next step in the new product development process.
-While each company approaches product design differently, there are some universal standards to follow when you setup your product development project.
-The first, and most important, is defining the desired project outcome.
-This step seems obvious, but in the rush to “make it”, and with the organic nature of development, this critical step can often be pushed to the side.
-In our experience, the project plan should include a clear definition of what work is to be done, by whom, and what the goal will be.
+Once you have selected a product development company, you may be asking yourself what the next step in the product development process is.
+While each company approaches product design differently, there are some universal standards to follow when starting product development.
 Here are the five steps you need to take when setting up your product development project.

-Any product development company “worth their salt” will ensure that you have some form of a non-disclosure agreement in place.
-Irrespective of the language contained in the document the spirit of it should be to protect what you will share with the company and what they share with you.
-A two-way agreement, one in which either party can transfer shared information, ensures that you can speak freely about all propriety material, processes, or findings that occur during the opening stages of the project as well as what occurs during said project.
-While this article does not substitute sound legal counsel, you need to protect your proprietary knowledge and you should expect any engineering company to want the same protections.
+Any seasoned product development company will ensure that you have some form of a non-disclosure agreement (NDA) in place.
+Irrespective of the language contained in the document, it should protect what you share with the company and what they share with you.
+A two-way agreement, one in which either party can transfer shared information, ensures that you can speak freely about all propriety material, processes, or findings through all project stages.
+While this article does not substitute sound legal counsel, you need to protect your proprietary knowledge, and you should expect any engineering company to want the same protections.
 When you contact us, the very first thing we send you is an NDA.
 We want you to feel comfortable discussing your ideas with us from the start because, without an adequate flow of information, progress cannot happen.

 The next step will be to create a formal proposal of work.
-This process typically starts with several meetings; whether face to face, online, or through conference calls, with the goal of getting a clear and mutual understanding of what you are trying to accomplish from a technical perspective and where the project is relative to your business goals.
-The more detail you can share the better.
-Not only does this include any information collected during your initial conceptualization (testing, prototypes, sketches, etc.), but it also includes market or consumer research, clinical work if a medical device, white papers, intellectual property, and customer input/voice of customer work.
-Given all of this information the product design company should generate a written proposal for a scope of work containing the following:
+This process typically starts with several meetings to get a clear and mutual understanding of your project and business goals.
+The more detail you can share, the better.
+This includes any information collected during your initial conceptualization (testing, prototypes, sketches, etc.), market or consumer research, clinical work if a medical device, white papers, intellectual property, and customer input/voice of customer work.
+Given all of this information, the product design company should generate a written proposal for a scope of work containing the following:

-- Language that lets you know they understand your idea
+- Verbiage that lets you know they understand your wants

 - Specific list and description of deliverables

-- Actual or estimated cost of the work.
+- The actual or estimated cost of the work.

 Directly following the acceptance of the proposal is a contract.
-Generally based upon the proposal the contract lays out payment terms, milestones, indemnifications, terms and conditions, what happens if the project is terminated early, and any other stipulations to define a business agreement between the two parties.
+Generally based upon the proposal the contract lays out payment terms, milestones, indemnifications, terms and conditions, termination clauses, and any other stipulations to define a business agreement between the two parties.

-Next, a design history file (DHF) will be created.
-A DHF is the documentation that tracks what decisions were made by the product development team, when they were made, and why they were made.
+Next, we create a design history file (DHF).
+A DHF is a document that tracks the what and why behind the design.
 It documents all the supporting information to show how the product design moved from beginning to end.
-The DHF is critical once you get to the NPI process of product developement, as it stores all the quality documentation, test results, and protocols.
+The DHF is critical once you get past the initial design and into new product introduction, as it stores all the quality documentation, test results, and protocols.
 If you develop a medical device, the FDA will want to see your complete DHF.
-Synectic maintains our design history files electronically in a vault type database.
-This is compliant with good design processes and keeps the documents that drive development objectives controlled and always available to the team.
+Synectic maintains our design history files electronically in a vault-type database.
+This practice is compliant with good design processes and keeps the documents that drive development objectives controlled and always available to the team.
 Doing this from the beginning ensures that good design practices are followed and supports regulatory submissions later.

 The next activity necessary for the design process is to create a Product Development Specification (also referred to as a product design specification or PDS).
 The PDS describes in writing what problem your product will solve.
 Without a well-defined PDS, you cannot begin designing as you have no direction forward.
-The specification is generated by interviewing customers, testing competitive designs, and researching and checking standards to define unknowns.
-While you may not be able to define everything at this time, it is important to input as much as you can know at the present.
-It is generally based on combined knowledge, experience, and research.
-Important research asks the following:
+The specification is generated by interviewing customers, testing competitive designs, and researching industry standards to define unknowns.
+While you may not be able to define everything at this time, it is important to input as much as you can.
+You can start by asking yourself the following questions:

 - What are the current practices around your invention?